aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 * `(optional) Object with store instance in it` In case you set the `disableGlobalStore=true` option when you invoked `createSlimReduxStore()` you have to pass the store instance to your change triggers manually.
 When you pass this in for asyncChangeTrigger it will automatically be set for the change triggers called from within.

 **Returns:**
 A change trigger function which can be called, passing in the parameters that the `triggerFunction` expects.
-This is not checked of course, you would have to implement your own parameter validation if you need it.
+When calling the trigger function, it will return a promise (since hoChangeTrigger are rather asynchronous in nature) which contains all the actions dispatched and access to the state.

 **Example:**
 ```javascript